-- (b) The individual authorizes any bank in which the provider or its agent has established a trust account to disclose to the Commissioner any financial records relating to the trust account; and - (c) The provider will notify the individual within 5 days after learning of a creditor's final decision to reject or withdraw from a plan and that this notice will include: - (1) The identity of the creditor; and - (2) The right of the individual to modify or terminate the agreement. - 5.
-An agreement may confer on a provider a power of attorney to settle the individual's debt for not more than 50 percent of the principal amount of the debt.
-An agreement may not confer a power of attorney to settle a debt for more than 50 percent of that amount, but may confer a power of attorney to negotiate with creditors of the individual on behalf of the individual.
-An agreement must provide that the provider will obtain the assent of the individual after a creditor has assented to a settlement for more than 50 percent of the principal amount of the debt. - 6.
-An agreement may not: - (a) Provide for application of the law of any jurisdiction other than the United States and this State; - (b) Except as permitted by section 2 of the Federal Arbitration Act, 9 U.S.C. § 2, or NRS 38.206 to 38.248, inclusive, contain a provision that modifies or limits otherwise available forums or procedural rights, including, without limitation, the right to trial by jury, that are generally available to the individual under law other than this chapter; - (c) Contain a provision that restricts the individual's remedies under this chapter or law other than this chapter; or - (d) Contain a provision that: - (1) Limits or releases the liability of any person for not performing the agreement or for violating this chapter; or

-- (2) Indemnifies any person for liability arising under the agreement or this chapter. - 7.
+(b) The individual authorizes any bank in which the provider or its agent has established a trust account to disclose to the Commissioner any financial records relating to the trust account;

+- (c) The provider will notify the individual within 5 days after learning of a creditor's final decision to reject or withdraw from a plan and that this notice will include: - (1) The identity of the creditor; and - (2) The right of the individual to modify or terminate the agreement; and - (d) The individual may terminate a plan at any time without incurring any liability. - 5.
+If an agreement contemplates that the provider will provide debt settlement services, the agreement may confer on a provider a power of attorney to settle the individual's debt for not more than 50 percent of the outstanding amount of the debt.
+The agreement may not confer a power of attorney to settle a debt for more than 50 percent of that amount, but may confer a power of attorney to negotiate with creditors of the individual on behalf of the individual.
+The agreement must provide that the provider will obtain the assent of the individual after a creditor has assented to a settlement for more than 50 percent of the outstanding amount of the debt. - 6.
+An agreement may not: - (a) Provide for application of the law of any jurisdiction other than the United States and this State; - (b) Except as permitted by section 2 of the Federal Arbitration Act, 9 U.S.C. § 2, or NRS 38.206 to 38.248, inclusive, contain a provision that modifies or limits otherwise available forums or procedural rights, including, without limitation, the right to trial by jury, that are generally available to the individual under law other than this chapter; - (c) Contain a provision that restricts the individual's remedies under this chapter or law other than this chapter; or - (d) Contain a provision that: - (1) Limits or releases the liability of any person for not performing the agreement or for violating this chapter; or - (2) Indemnifies any person for liability arising under the agreement or this chapter. - 7.
 All rights and obligations specified in subsection 4 and section 42 of this act exist even if not provided in the agreement.
-A provision in an agreement which violates subsection 4, 5 or 6 is void. - Sec.
+A provision in an agreement which violates subsection 4, 5 or 6 is void.

+- Sec.
 42. 1.
 An individual may cancel an agreement before midnight of the third business day after the individual assents to it, unless the agreement does not comply with subsection 2 or section 41 or 50 of this act, in which event the individual may cancel the agreement within 30 days after the individual assents to it.
 To exercise the right to cancel, the individual must give notice in a record to the provider.
 Notice by mail is given when mailed. - 2.
 An agreement must be accompanied by a form that contains in boldface type, surrounded by bold black lines: